shupershuff/Diablo2RLoader/README.md

 **A2:** That said, it is possible to connect if you utilise the Auth Token method instead of Parameters.
 You need to set this up (See Auth Token steps in [Setup Your Accounts](#3-setup-your-accounts)).

 **Q:** I would like to say "Thankyou".
 How do I do that?<br>
 **A:** Please pay my entire mortgage.
 Thanks in advance.
+Buy me a beer here https://www.buymeacoffee.com/shupershuff.
 Or [D2JSP funny money](https://forums.d2jsp.org/gold.php?i=1328510).
 Or your [local animal charity](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
-Or just a message to say thanks.
-It's rewarding to me to know that this is helping people :)<br>
+Or just a message to say thanks :)<br>

 **Q:** I have suggestions and/or issues with this, where do I post these?<br>
 **A:** Please use GitHub issues for any feedback.
 Thanks!